unburied/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/Sprint8.md

 - a paragraph on the background of the product + organization
 - a paragraph on recent technical challenges including code snippets
-- a pargraph reflecting on your labs experience
+- a paragraph reflecting on your labs experience

 Submit a link to your blog.